 Board of Directors

 The Board of Directors is comprised of nine co-op owners; three director seats are up for election every year.
 The co-op’s Board of Directors are empowered by the owners to, not just ensure the co-op’s current success, but to look forward strategically to make sure our business continues to thrive in an ever-changing and unpredictable future.
 They work to build alignment between where the co-op is heading both by soliciting owner involvement and feedback and by communicating information about recent events and trends to all co-op owners.
-If you are curious to see Board work in action, monthly board meetings are open to owners and happen on the fourth Wednesday of the month from 6:30 - 9pm on zoom.
+If you are curious to see Board work in action, monthly board meetings are open to owners and happen on the fourth Wednesday of the month from 6:30 - 9pm on Zoom.

 Our regular monthly River Valley Co-op Board of Directors meetings are open to River Valley Co-op Owners.
 Board Meetings are not open to the public.
 Non-River Valley Co-op Owners may attend Board of Directors meetings only by invitation of the Board of Directors.